Do not compare care options with one number

 What is the first cost question to ask?

-Ask which costs are covered by public insurance, which are private, which are monthly fixed fees, and which can change when care needs increase.
+Which costs are covered by public insurance, which are private, which are fixed monthly fees, and which change when care needs increase — in writing, for every option compared.

 How can overseas families control cost risk?

-Use written fee tables, monthly reporting, clear approval rules for optional services, and a separate emergency budget.
+Written fee tables, a monthly decision sheet, clear approval rules for optional services, a separate emergency budget, and honestly counting coordination costs, including the unpaid family hours.

 How Japan Care Concierge can help